East Mackay

 East Mackay features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 62.6% of all households, including 23.7% couples with children, 27.0% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 37.4%, with lone person households at 32.6% and group households comprising 4.5%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.6.
+Family households account for 62.6% of all households, including 23.7% couples with children, 27.0% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 37.4%, with lone person households at 32.6% and group households comprising 4.5%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households